So, you are interested in learning how to start a blog? Well, you’re in the right place!

 - The Premium Anti-Spam and Anti-Virus for your email are also not necessary.
 Opt out of these extras and save $1.39/mo.

-Congratulations You Installed WordPress On A Domain You Own!
+Congratulations You Installed Your Blog Platform On A Domain You Own!

 What You’ve Done – You’ve now setup your host account, registered your own domain name and installed your new blogging platform!
 I told you it was gonna be this easy!